suarezgenaro/stars-beyond-barriers/index.md

 ## About

-**Stars Beyond Barriers** aims to inspire and support students of underrepresented communities to pursue STEM by serving as a bridge between students and well-established science programs that foster young students towards STEM careers.
+**Stars Beyond Barriers** aims to inspire and support studends from underrepresented groups to pursue STEM by serving as a bridge between students and well-established science programs that provide mentorship, research opportunities, and pathways toward STEM careers.

 ## Programs